lorefranko/ecommerce-website/monsters/space-monsters.md

 layout: monsters
 category: space monsters
 type: Monstrum extraterrestrialis
-name: Swank
+name: Zogg
-image: swank.jpg
+image: monsters/space/zogg.jpg
 ---

-[Swank](http://en.wikipedia.org/wiki/Pteranodon) is a genus of pterosaurs which included some of the largest known flying reptiles, with wingspans over 6 metres (20 ft).
+[Zogg!](http://en.wikipedia.org/wiki/Pteranodon) is a genus of pterosaurs which included some of the largest known flying reptiles, with wingspans over 6 metres (20 ft).

 It existed during the late Cretaceous geological period of North America in present day Kansas, Alabama, Nebraska, Wyoming, and South Dakota.